 If you want more high-quality sound headphones, check out our recommendations for the best audiophile headphones.
 You can also check out the best in-ear headphones and the best headphones for music.

 The MOONDROP Blessing 3 and the THIEAUDIO Monarch MKIII are IEMs with slightly different sound profiles.
-The THIEAUDIO have a slightly elevated bass range that lends a touch of extra thump and punch to kick drums.
+The THIEAUDIO have a more elevated bass range that lends extra thump and punch to kick drums.
 They also have a slightly recessed treble, which either enhances their smooth sound or makes them feel a little dull, depending on your preferences.
-The MOONDROP are also significantly cheaper than the THIEAUDIO and deliver a less excited sound.
-They're also a little lighter and apply less pressure within the ear canal, so some users will find them more comfortable.
+On the other hand, the MOONDROP are significantly cheaper and deliver a more balanced treble, which gives sounds like cymbals more shine than the THIEAUDIO manages.
+The MOONDROP are also a little lighter and apply less pressure within the ear canal, so some users will find them more comfortable.

 The MOONDROP x Crinacle DUSK and the THIEAUDIO Monarch MKIII are premium IEMs targeted at users looking for the very best sound reproduction.
 Both pairs have fairly similar sound profiles, offering plenty of thump and rumble in the low end, though the THIEAUDIO offer a more detailed treble range.
 Both pairs present instruments and vocals accurately.
 The THIEAUDIO are significantly more expensive than the MOONDROP and lack the MOONDROP's DSP cable, allowing you to apply EQ presets to your audio.